Trimethoprim for UTI: Dosage, Course Length and What to Expect

 - Requires ongoing prescriber review to assess effectiveness and monitor for side effects

-- Should be considered alongside non-pharmacological measures (post-coital voiding, hydration, vaginal oestrogen in post-menopausal women)
+- Considered alongside non-pharmacological measures (post-coital voiding, hydration, vaginal oestrogen in post-menopausal women)

 - Increasing resistance may limit long-term effectiveness

 Recurrent UTI management requires an ongoing GP or specialist relationship and is not appropriate for online-only prescribing.
-If you are experiencing recurrent UTIs, discuss long-term management with your GP.
-Access Doctor can treat acute episodes.
+Access Doctor can treat acute episodes; discuss long-term prevention with your GP.

 Side Effects of Trimethoprim Tablets

 Trimethoprim is generally well tolerated.
-Common side effects include nausea, vomiting, diarrhoea, loss of appetite, skin rash, and itching.
-These are usually mild and resolve after completing treatment.
-For a comprehensive guide, see: Trimethoprim Side Effects UK: Common, Serious and Long-term Risks Explained.
+Common side effects include nausea, vomiting, diarrhoea, loss of appetite, skin rash, and itching — usually mild and settling after the course.
+For serious reactions, how long side effects last, and risks in the elderly, see the full guide: Trimethoprim Side Effects UK: Common, Serious and Long-term Risks Explained.

 Precautions and Interactions